Satellite-im/Uplink/ui/docs/testing/uplink-checklist.md

 **Files**
 - [ ] User should be able to Drag+Drop 1 or more files.
 - [ ] User should be able to Drag+Drop Files into a specific Folder.
-- [ ] User should not be able to have 2 Folders with the same name.
+- [ ] User should not be able to have 2 Folders with the same name inside the same folder.
-- [ ] User should not be able to upload 2 files with the same name.
+- [ ] User should not be able to upload 2 files with the same name inside the same folder.
 - [ ] File Directory should be clickable.
 - [ ] User should be able to rename Files.
 - [ ] User should be able to rename Folders.